 No.3: Visit the Teahouse at the Chinese Garden of Friendship

-Visit the Teahouse at the Chinese Garden of Friendship at Pier Street to see the Walled Chinese garden featuring:
+Visit the Teahouse at the Chinese Garden of Friendship at Pier Street in Darling Harbour to see the Walled Chinese garden featuring:

 - exotic plants